CSIS-iLab/health-commission/_themes/high-risk-disease-outbreaks.md

   October 12, 2014 in Dallas, Texas.
 A female nurse working at Texas Heath Presbyterian Hospital, the same facility that treated Thomas Eric Duncan, has tested positive for the virus.
-image_credit: Mike Stone / Getty
+image_credit: Mike Stone / Getty Images
 in_depth_overview: _posts/2018-09-13-preventing-and-responding-to-high-risk-disease-outbreaks.md
 featured_post: _posts/2018-09-13-preventing-and-responding-to-high-risk-disease-outbreaks.md
 excerpt: High-risk disease outbreaks are a real and growing threat to U.S. national